sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/100 - ligature.md

 Notes
 ----

-*Ligatures* are two or more letters joined together into a sign glyph.
+*Ligatures* are two or more letters joined together into a single glyph.
 They appear to be garbage Unicode characters in your direct text extraction, like this:

 ```json
 ….incinerating or composting toilets; \u0000re suppression systems; water softeners, conditioners or \u0000ltering systems; over\u0000ow drains for tubs and sinks; back\u0000ow prevention devices...